Han00127/Prot-Sequence-generation/README.md

 * `models/` - directory of models for LMDesign, Structure adapter, ProteinMPNN, Pifold, ESM models and utilities.
 * `results/` - contains conducted experimental results like ProtMPNN, ProtMPNN-CMLM, LMDesign1, LMDesign2, and LMDesign2.
 * `scripts/` - contains the shell script to reproduce our models
-* `weights/` - directory of base inverse fold model weight e.g, ProteinMPNN, PiFold
+* `weights/` - directory of base inverse fold model weight e.g, ProteinMPNN
 * `mpnn_train.py` - train and validate protMPNN and protMPNN-CMLM models
 * `mpnn_test.py` - test protMPNN and protMPNN-CMLM models on CATH4.2 and extra test dataset TS50 and TS500
 * `lmdesign_train.py` - train and validate the variate LMDesign models on CATH4.2